 It is worth mentioning that these computations were based on accurate (exact) measures of FIS.
-Unbiased estimators of F-statistics (Weir & Cockerham, 1984) suffer from important variances (Robertson & Hill, 1984).
-It is thus likely that deviation from the real value with have important consequences on FIS based inferences of Ne, especially for small expected ("real") values.
+Unbiased estimators of F-statistics (Weir & Cockerham, 1984) suffer from large variances (Robertson & Hill, 1984).
+It is thus likely that deviation from the real value will have a large impact on FIS-based estimates of Ne, especially for small expected ("real") values.
 It can be seen that Ne_Eq4<Ne_Eq21<Ne_Eq6<Ne_Eq5<Ne_Eq19.
-From there, it can be expected that with small underestimate of FIS, Ne_Eq6 will be closer to the real value; then Ne_Eq5 for bigger under-estimates, and finally Ne_Eq19 for the strongest under-estimates.
-On the contrary, over-estimates of FIS will necessarily lead Ne_Eq4 to stay closer to the real Ne.
+From there, it can be expected that with small underestimations of FIS, Ne_Eq6 will be closer to the real value; then Ne_Eq5 for bigger underestimations, and finally Ne_Eq19 for the strongest underestimations.
+On the contrary, overestimations of FIS will necessarily lead Ne_Eq4 to stay closer to the real Ne.
 However, the differences are expected to be quite small, particularly so as compared to Pudovkin 1 (Equation 4) and Balloux (Equation 6), especially for the highest values (e.g. Ne>6): Nevertheless, not knowing what the real FIS should be, it is probably wiser using the less biased estimate, i.e. Ne_Eq21.

+It is also worth mentioning that FIS needs being estimated from adults, as the genetic structure in immature individuals may considerably differ from the one they would display in the pool of adults that survived.

 The fact that our equation 21 outperformed other equations for Ne<4-6 may suggest strong limitations in the practical applicability of this performance since such systems may be expected to quickly undergo extinction.
-Outside the fact that it is nevertheless always preferable using the most accurate equation, analytically and hence biologically, several biological systems may display very small Ne but important demography, preventing the extinction of their populations.
+In addition to the fact that it is generally preferable to work with the most accurate equation, these results are likely to be especially pertinent for certain types of biological systems that are able to persist for extended periods despite having very small effective population sizes.
 For instance, the populations of the parasitoid wasp Nasonia vitripenis, depending on the distribution of its host (parasitic flies), often display systematic mating of females with their brothers (Werren, 1980).
-For the mite Varroa destructor, a female enters a brood cell before capping, feed on the bee larva, and then lay a haploid male, which later mate with its diploid sisters, laid by the mother from fertilized eggs from a previous mating that occurred before the colonization of the brood cell, or after mating with her son (which may happen for 30% of females) (Beaurepaire, Krieger et al., 2017; Häußermann, Giacobino et al., 2020).
+For the mite Varroa destructor, a female enters a brood cell, which she caps, where she feeds on the bee larva and then gives birth to a haploid male, which later mates with its diploid sisters, laid by the mother from fertilized eggs from a previous mating that occurred before the colonization of the brood cell, or after mating with her son (which may happen for 30% of females) (Beaurepaire, Krieger et al., 2017; Häußermann, Giacobino et al., 2020).
 In both cases, males are produced by arrhenotokous parthenogenesis (unfertilized haploid eggs), meaning that many populations of these organisms probably display very small Ne, and even smaller than 1 in some instances.
-We did not undertake an extensive review of similar cases, as it is not in the scope of the present paper, but such kind of situations may not be so rare regarding dioecious parasitic organisms like parasitoid hymenoptera, mites or nematodes.
+We did not undertake an extensive review of similar cases, as it is not in the scope of the present paper, but such kind of situations may not be rare in dioecious parasitic organisms like parasitoid hymenoptera, mites or nematodes.